 The user experience on Netflix continues to be underwhelming.

 Instead of looking hungrily at HBO, Netflix would be better off focusing on what makes it different and better — such as being able to offer an entirely new series all at once.
 These innovations should be celebrated, and they aren’t.
 Currently, House of Cards lacks any preview or commercial exposure to entice viewers and isn’t even highlighted on the site.
 Instead, it’s lumped in the “New TV” scroll along with 150 different options.

 Is this how to hype a new $100 million show?

-What’s more, Netflix would be wise to call its content something other than an “original series.”
+What’s more, It would be wise to call Netflix content something other than an original series.
 This banal term connotes weekly, episodic programming.
 But Netflix isn’t playing that kind of viewing game.
 Ars Technica, for example, defined House of Cards as a “thirteen-hour movie”, a description that is much more distinctive and empowering.

 Little changes would make a big difference.
 Instead, Netflix is overly worried about its status and hanging with HBO.